 - Public access to the building is distant from parking and not accessible.

-About the new interpretive centerGoals for the new Interpretive Center include connecting people to nature through building design and site; supporting first-class programming while welcoming the public to a fully accessible facility; reducing energy use and using resources wisely; and blending in with nature through location site and building design.
+About the new interpretive centerGoals for the new interpretive center include connecting people to nature through building design and site; supporting first-class programming while welcoming the public to a fully accessible facility; reducing energy use and using resources wisely; and blending in with nature through location site and building design.

-Features of the new Interpretive Center will include:
+Features of the new interpretive center will include:

 - Right-sized program spaces

-- A building location closer to parking
+- Locating building closer to parking

 - Separate exhibit and lounge spaces that welcome the public and don't compete with classroom programs